 Sitting at your office trying to work, there is a “ding”.
 The phone lights up and displays a text message.
 Moments later an email pops up on the corner of your computer.
 “Urgent” it says and despite being in the middle of something, you find yourself pulled from a concentrated state.

-In today’s modern world distractions abound, which is one reason why the best nootropics for focus are some of the most popular smart drugs on the market.
-While we vilify opiates and “party drugs”, over 11% of children aged 4 – 17 are taking amphetamine-based drugs for ADHD.
+In today’s modern world distractions abound, which is one reason why the best nootropics for focus are some of the most popular smart enhancers on the market.
+While we vilify opiates and “party enhancers”, over 11% of children aged 4 – 17 are taking amphetamine-based enhancers for ADHD.

 Our obsession with greater focus and concentration is even more apparent when we consider tea and coffee are some of the most consumed beverages in the world (even above alcoholic beverages).